- Apply via PTCAS (Physical Therapist Centralized Application Service)

 - I-20 Requirements

-(Contact our CHP Graduate Admissions Office with any questions or concerns via email: firstname.lastname@example.org or phone: 989-774-1730).
+(Contact our CHP Graduate Admissions Office with any questions or concerns via email: chpgradadm@cmich@edu or phone: 989-774-1730).

-ALL applicants must apply using PTCAS, an online application service.
-The PTCAS student portal (https://portal.ptcas.org/ ) will launch on Thursday, June 29, 2017, for the 2017-2018 application cycle.
+All applicants must apply using PTCAS, an online application service.
+The PTCAS student portal (https://portal.ptcas.org/) will launch on Thursday, July 5, 2018, for the 2018-2019 application cycle.
 Please reference our "Program Directory" to access each school's requirements.
-It will help insure your application is complete and all application, admissions, and program requirements have been met.
+It will help ensure your application is complete and all application, admissions, and program requirements have been met.
 It will also assist in having your application processed in a timely manner.

-The application deadline for our May 2018 DPT Program is October 2, 2017.
+The application deadline for our May 2019 DPT Program is October 1, 2018.
 It is a "firm" deadline.
-This means that ALL program and application requirements must be postmarked or received by PTCAS by 10/2/2017.
-This includes your PTCAS application, both program and PTCAS essays, two letters of recommendation (one from a licensed PT and one from a faculty member), a minimum of 50 observations hours in at least two different professional settings (meaning at least two different populations/diagnoses), a completed and mailed supplemental application and fee (click on link below to download the supplemental application and site preference form), and your official GRE scores.
+This means that all program and application requirements must be postmarked or received by PTCAS by October 1, 2018.
+This includes your PTCAS application, both program and PTCAS essays, two letters of recommendation (one from a licensed PT and one from a faculty member), a minimum of 50 observations hours in at least two different professional settings (meaning at least two different populations/diagnoses), a completed and mailed supplemental application and fee (download the supplemental application and site preference form below), and your official GRE scores.

 Early Decision Deadline

-Students interested in applying for Early Decision (ED) must have their application submitted to PTCAS on or before August 15, 2017.
-Please log on to PTCAS.org to review the ED instructions, as it is a binding contract and several requirements must be met for your applciation to be considered.
+Students interested in applying for Early Decision (ED) must have their application submitted to PTCAS on or before August 15, 2018.
+Please log on to PTCAS.org to review the ED instructions, as it is a binding contract and several requirements must be met for your application to be considered.

-ALL applicants are required to submit our Supplemental Application (click on supplemental application and then click cancel) and Fee.
-The Supplemental Spplication MUST be downloaded (click on "save as") and completed on your computer, as it will automatically calculate your prerequisite GPA.
+All applicants are required to submit our Supplemental Application (click on the supplemental application and then click cancel) and Fee.
+The Supplemental Application MUST be downloaded (click on "save as") and completed on your computer, as it will automatically calculate your prerequisite GPA.
 Include ONLY those prerequisites required by our DPT Program.
 Mailing and fee instructions are noted on the last page of the spreadsheet.
 If the supplemental application is completed by hand, it will be returned to the applicant.
-Click Here to access the Site Preference Form.
 Complete the form and mail it with your supplemental application and fee.

 General Record Exam (GRE)

-ALL applicants are required to take the GRE, and all scores must be sent directly from ETS/ GRE to PTCAS.
-To insure PTCAS receives your scores electronically, provide ETS/GRE with our code: 7751.
+All applicants are required to take the GRE, and all scores must be sent directly from ETS/GRE to PTCAS.
+To ensure PTCAS receives your scores electronically, provide ETS/GRE with our code: 7751.
 We no longer accept paper copies.

 Letters of Recommendation